MicrosoftDocs/azure-devops-docs/docs/pipelines/licensing/concurrent-jobs-vsts.md

 ms.date: 8/22/2018
 monikerRange: '>=vsts'
 ---
-# Parallel Jobs
+# Parallel jobs

 **Azure Pipelines | [TFS 2018](concurrent-pipelines-tfs.md) | [TFS 2017](concurrent-pipelines-tfs.md)**

-A _parallel job_ in Azure Pipelines gives you the ability to run a single build job or a single release job at a time in your organization.
-In Azure Pipelines you can run parallel jobs on our Microsoft-hosted infrastructure or on your own (self-hosted) infrastructure.
+You can use a _parallel job_ in Azure Pipelines to run a single build job or a single release job at a time in your organization.
+In Azure Pipelines, you can run parallel jobs on Microsoft-hosted infrastructure or on your own (self-hosted) infrastructure.

 ## Microsoft-hosted CI/CD

-If you want to run your builds and releases on machines managed by Microsoft, then you'll use _Microsoft-hosted parallel jobs_.
+If you want to run your builds and releases on machines that Microsoft manages, use _Microsoft-hosted parallel jobs_.
 Your jobs run on our pool of [Microsoft-hosted agents](../agents/hosted.md).

-We provide a **free tier** of service by default in your Azure DevOps organization:
+We provide a *free tier* of service by default in your Azure DevOps Services organization:

 - Public project: 10 free Microsoft-hosted parallel jobs with no time limits.
 - Private project: One free parallel job that can run for up to 30 minutes.
 Your jobs will run until you've used 1,800 minutes.